luckyluclucas/NextSimpleCommerce/README.md

 Seed Database (Optional):

 To populate the database with fake product data for development or testing, use the provided seeding script:
-    Bash

     # Ensure DATABASE_URL is set, then run:
     node src/app/database/tools/seedTheDatabaseWithFakeProducts.js